Litigation Hold Flowchart

 What should I do if I have questions?

-If you have any questions regarding this process, please contact the paralegal who sent the request.
-If you have not received a legal hold, but have general questions, please contact Cary.
-Ihme, Litigation Support Manager at the Office of University Counsel, at (303) 860-5691 or firstname.lastname@example.org.
-For technical questions please contact your campus IT Security Principal by following the links at https://www.cu.edu/ois/contact-ois or contact Leonid Balaban, Security Analyst at (303) 860-5678 or Leonid.Balaban@cu.edu .
+If you have any questions regarding this process, please refer to the contact information contained the legal hold notice.
+If you have not received a legal hold notice, but have general questions, please contact Tanya Cohen in the Office of University Counsel at (303) 860-5691 or email@example.com.
+For technical questions please contact Leonid Balaban in the Office of Information Security at (303) 860-5678 or Leonid.Balaban@cu.edu.